confluentinc/examples/clients/docs/java.rst

 Avro Kafka Streams
 ~~~~~~~~~~~~~~~~~~

 #.
-Run the Avro Kafka Streams application, passing in arguments for:
+Run the Avro |kstreams| application, passing in arguments for:

    -  the local file with configuration parameters to connect to your Kafka
       cluster